 Most games we review are complimentary provisions by the creator or publisher, or loaned for review purposes.
-We do our best to write an unbiased review to let you know if a game is worth the money for your family.
+If we did not pay for the game, there will be a disclaimer at the bottom of the review.
+No matter how we obtained a game, we do our best to write an unbiased review to let you know if a game is worth the money for your family.

 We compile a final score for each game based on the following 3 metrics: